camunda/camunda/util/dependency-doc-creation/README.md

 This projects creates enables you to automatically create a third party dependencies with there licenses report.

+# Prerequisites

+* node (check [here](https://github.com/camunda/camunda-optimize/blob/master/client/README.md) for the version)
+* maven 3+
+* bash
+* java 8

+# How to

 In order to create the files, just run the dedicated script:
 ```
 sh ./createOptimizeDependencyFiles.sh
 ```